splunk/splunk-sdk-java/README.md

-# The Splunk Java Software Development Kit
+# The Splunk Software Development Kit for Java

-#### Version 1.1
+#### Version 1.2

-The Splunk Java Software Development Kit (SDK) contains library code and examples designed to enable developers to build applications using Splunk.
+The Splunk Software Development Kit (SDK) for Java contains library code and examples designed to enable developers to build applications using Splunk.

 Splunk is a search engine and analytic environment that uses a distributed